milliganci/Quasi-Stationary-MedCyclones/README.md

  Each metric is based on either propagation speed or spatial distance and taking into account either the total life cycle of a cyclone (FT, full-track stationarity) or only a part of it (AT, along-track stationarity).
 Through their variety, the five metrics thus allow different perspectives from which the (quasi-) stationarity of a cyclone can be captured.
 By setting specific thresholds, the cyclones are further assigned to different stationary classes to be examined for their properties.

-## Data Origin
+## FURTHER INFO?
-?

-## Instructions
+## Tutorial
 ### 1 Load your Data

-Use ....ipynb to upload your data.
+Use QSsetup.ipynb to upload your data.
 In line x and x you can define the temporal and spatial extent of your analysis.
 The set of cyclone tracks you focus on will finally be displayed as a table.
 Each track point (row index) of a cyclone (id) represents the minimum pressure at the cyclone center (hPa) at a specific step in time (year, month, day, time) and space (lon, lat).

 ![image](https://github.com/user-attachments/assets/f3755185-2042-4e69-9580-8cfe96d092c4)

 ### 2 Calculate the Stationarity Metrics

+Use QSmetrics.ipynb to calculate the stationarity metrics of your data.

 ### 3